Back to Main Menu

 As the title indicates, this is music that the bride and/or attendants process to and is usually something of a slow, rhythmic nature that announces the bride.
 Depending on the number of bridesmaids and how long the aisle is, you might want to consider a separate piece for them.
 If you only have 1 or 2 and the aisle is short, one piece would probably work best.
 Otherwise there may only be time for a few measures before having to switch gears, which can sound rather stilted.
 If you do decide on a separate processional for the bridesmaids, keep in mind that anything you pick should be somewhat mellower than what you'll be processing to.
 The music should build up, not down.

 For the mothers, you have 3 options: a) they can be seated during whatever I happen to be playing at the time; b) they can come down the aisle to the same piece as (and just prior to) the attendants; and c) you can choose a separate piece altogether (see Preludes below).
 Again, if you opt for 2 processionals and a prelude, they should build up as you go, not vice versa.
-For instance, Thistle Down, Ploughman's Son and Hole-in-the-Wall do not work well prior to Pachelbel's Canon in D, as it is a slow, languid piece and would be anticlimatic following any of the preceeding.
+For instance, Thistle Down, Ploughman's Son and Hole-in-the-Wall do not work well prior to Pachelbel's Canon in D, as it is a slow, languid piece and would be anticlimactic following any of the preceding.
 As stated under the Wedding Notes (above), Pachelbel's Canon is best utilized as the bridesmaid's processional, leading up to either the Bridal March or one of the other suggested pieces.
 Brynna's Aire also works well for the bridesmaids, but like Pachelbel's Canon, is not dramatic enough to serve as the bride's processional.

 Note: If you're going to have lots of people (the mothers, grandmothers, bridesmaids, junior bridesmaids, flower girls and/or ring bearers) coming down the aisle to the same piece, DO NOT pick Pachelbel's Canon in D. It is repetitive by nature (a canon is composed of a repetitive musical phrase) and it doesn't take long for it to become monotonous.
 If you must have the parents come down to a specific piece, select one in addition to the Canon in D or something else entirely.
 Check with me if you're not sure.